 Price: 30,000 – 55,0o0 VND

-After a Saigon street food tour in Co Giang street food area, I and my friends are full.
+After a Saigon street food tour in Co Giang street food area, you will be full.
 Most of the street foods are excellent and they are worth trying.
+Eating at hidden places and local street food areas is the best ways to learn more about Saigon real life and brilliant parts of Vietnamese cuisine.